-The metaphors of our Minister Posted by carol on Jun 11, 2019 in Brazilian News, Brazilian Profile, Culture, Economy, Entertainment, Literature, Politics, Video
+The metaphors of our Minister Posted by carol on Jun 11, 2019 in Brazilian News, Brazilian Profile, Culture, Economy, Entertainment, Literature, Video

 Bom dia, queridos leitores!
 Como têm passado?
 Good morning, dear readers!
 How have you been lately?
 Metaphors are a figure of speech that create new significados (meanings) through comparisons and analogies.
 They funcionam (work) very well in the literature, in poetry and in the arts when you want to express something.
 But do they work that well in politics?
 Brazil’s current Ministro da Educação (Minister of Education) of Brazil seems to think so.